Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Introduction

 \section{Introduction}

-Optimization problems arising in urban traffic management are of considerable practical and economic importance, and have been studied intensively in both academic and industrial contexts.
-With the increasing availability of detailed mobility data and advances in quantum optimization technology, it is now possible to solve traffic optimization problems using formulations that capture fine-grained vehicle interactions in time and space representing real-world traffic situations.
+\PARstart{O}{ptimization} problems in urban traffic management hold significant practical and economic importance and have received extensive attention in academic and industrial research.
+On one hand, progress in generating and collecting high-resolution mobility data enables models that capture fine-grained spatiotemporal interactions between vehicles, providing a more realistic representation of traffic conditions.
+At the same time, there is growing interest in quantum and quantum-inspired optimization methods across a range of domains, including logistics, finance, and machine learning~\cite{Li2020, Ciacco2025, Volpe2025, Gharehchopogh2023}.
+Motivated by this trend, the present work focuses on a concrete application of quantum annealing in urban traffic optimization.

-In this study, we address \textbf{Traffic Flow Optimization (TFO)}, minimizing congestion relative to vehicle-route duration.
-Congestion is modeled as spatiotemporal conflicts between vehicles sharing a road segment at the same time and direction.
-The problem is formulated as a Quadratic Unconstrained Binary Optimization (QUBO), where quadratic terms penalize conflicting routes and linear terms reflect travel-time penalties.
-A dynamic penalty parameter~$\lambda$, derived from QUBO coefficients, enforces one-hot route assignment without manual tuning.
-The QUBO can be solved directly or after clustering vehicles into subproblems via Leiden clustering~\cite{Traag2019}.
+We introduce the \textbf{Traffic Flow Optimization (TFO)}, which minimizes congestion modeled as spatiotemporal conflicts between vehicles sharing road segments in the same direction and time, while accounting for route duration.
+The problem is formulated as a \textbf{Quadratic Unconstrained Binary Optimization (QUBO),} with quadratic terms penalizing conflicting routes, linear terms for travel-time costs, and an analytically derived penalty parameter $\lambda$ that enforces one-hot route assignments without manual tuning~\cite{Traag2019}.
+For scalability, vehicles are clustered into subproblems using Leiden clustering.
+Data from OpenStreetMap (OSM) are used for city map extraction, vehicle origins and destinations are generated randomly or around attraction points, and several alternative routes per vehicle are provided via the Valhalla routing engine~\cite{valhalla}.
+Routes are sampled at fixed-time intervals, enabling congestion computation from leader–follower interactions.
+QUBOs are solved using D-Wave's quantum annealers, classical metaheuristics (Simulated Annealing, Tabu Search), and exact solvers (CBC, Gurobi), with performance benchmarked against random and shortest-route baselines.

-Our workflow is scalable and city-agnostic.
-Maps are sourced from OpenStreetMap (OSM), vehicles' origins and destinations generated randomly or around attraction points, and for each vehicle two alternative routes are retrieved from Valhalla routing engine~\cite{valhalla}.
-Each route is sampled into 10-second points (coordinates, speed, direction, edge ID).
-The simulation can be replaced with real traffic data or adapted to other use cases.
-Congestion is computed from overlaps of route-points (leader–follower order), after which the QUBO is solved with D-Wave (LeapHybridBQMSampler, QPU), classical metaheuristics (Simulated Annealing, Tabu Search), and mathematical programming solvers (CBC, Gurobi).
-Performance is evaluated by solution quality and runtime, benchmarked against random and shortest-route assignments.
-Unlike studies limited to fixed networks~\cite{Mohammed2025}, our framework generates graphs for any city or subregion (via center–radius selection).
-Attraction points allow modeling of special events or evacuations, making the approach broadly applicable to diverse urban mobility scenarios without altering the workflow.